Managing Simple Object Storage ACL

 Restricting API operations to a bucket

-If you need to restrict API access to a certain bucket, e.g. issuing an API key allowed to only list or write objects on a single bucket, have a look instead at IAM
+If you need to restrict API access to a certain bucket, such as issuing an API key allowed to only list or write objects on a single bucket, see IAM.

 Add an ACL

-Click on the Storage menu to display the list of your buckets.
+section from the main navigation on the left to display the list of your buckets.

 icon for your object.
 You are presented with the ACLs for